David-abu/moaw/workshops/fabric-ss/workshop.md

 - **Query** - This is where you build your SQL solutions
 - **Model** - This is where you connect your tables together

+To learn more on [Model in Power BI](https://learn.microsoft.com/en-us/training/paths/model-data-power-bi/)

 ### Create Views with SQL Query

 Based on our `train_annotations` data, we want to create a dimension for **season** column and we will use an SQL Query to do that: